How to make a Slack bot using Slack API (8 simple steps)

 array(

-//You can change the attachment color to whatever you'd like
+//You can change the attachment color to whatever you would like

 'color' => '#3DB75C',